 It’s that time of the year again!
 No, not Christmas (yet)!
 No, it’s not your birthday (if it is, I’m sorry)!
 It’s the last Thursday of November, which means it’s Thanksgiving!
 399 years later, we are still celebrating this holiday which encourages us to show gratitude.
 Gratitude for what we have, and gratitude for the excuse to eat a humongous and delicious meal (and play some Thanksgiving games).

 While not everyone celebrates Thanksgiving, it is a special day for people in North America, and a unique opportunity for people to share their gratitude with their family and friends.
-Of course, 2020 is gonna do what 2020 is gonna do.
-The pandemic has other ideas and this year’s Thanksgiving won’t be like the previous years (stay safe, folks!).
-But, that doesn’t mean that this darn virus has to completely ruin this special holiday.

 The Experience of Thanksgiving Games